Tomasz-Mankowski/STM32F4xx-WS2812B-lib/README.md

 ```
 #define LED_COUNT_IN_SEGMENT 					200
 ```
-here you cal also change an output port for you WS2812B strip.
-Initialize and use:
+here you can also change an output port for your WS2812B strip.
+Code below shows how to initialize and use the library:
 ```
 #include "ws2812b.h"